Showing posts with label Monasteraki. Show all posts

 And the cotton is high

 Summer in Athens qualifies as easy living, although there is no cotton as in DuBose Heyward's and George Gershwin's famous lyrics.
 Summer in Greece means tourists, open-air restaurants, the sea, coffeeshops, and sunshine.
-Athens can be blazing hot, and I recall a couple of July days when the mercury reached 42° C (108° F).
+Athens can be blazing hot, and I recall July days when the mercury reached 42° C (108° F).
 Ouch.
 But August of 2019 was pretty benign, and with the low humidity, it was comfortable.
 To escape the heat, you can stop for a cool drink almost anywhere or duck into a shop with air conditioning.
 As usual, when I visit Athens, I take a quick stroll around the Acropolis and through the Pláka.
 Here are some black and white frames from my last trip; maybe you can appreciate the summer vibe.

 Walking towards the Pláka from the Acropolis Museam, you pass narrow streets, looking like they came from an earlier era.
 The entry to the Acropolis itself is mobbed with tourist groups, especially hoards of Chinese visitors.
 Thirty years ago, it was Japanese tourists.
 In the 1950s, it was Americans.
 Where do Americans travel now?
 Do they just take soft and air conditioned river cruises?